Phong132/SofDevGame/README.md

 To create a memorable, simple, fun game by engaging gamers.
 We hope that our game captures the imaginations of experienced gamers and new gamers alike.

 Motivation:
-For users/audience to have fun!
+To exercise our own development skills in an interesting project and of course for users/audience to have fun!

 Risk:
-Some team members do not have experience at creating a game, Time correlation,
+Some team member do not have experience at creating a game, Time correlation,
 Learning Unity